llldddmmm/FraHMT/README.md

 After pre-training, you can perform transfer training:
 `python manage.py train_transfer --dataset <DATASET_NAME>`
 If you wish to train using a GPU, add the `--use_gpu` option.
+Here you need to provide a ‘transfer_run_dir’, which is the path to the pre-training running directory.

 ### Sampling
 After the model is trained, you can sample from it using